 If unsuccessful at gaining a place at a preferred school, an allocation letter will be posted second class to the child's home address.
-This letter will also include a copy of the "What Can You Do Now" leaflet which includes information about how to accept/decline a school place, waiting lists and how to appeal against the refusal of a school place.
+This letter will also include a copy of the "What Can You Do Now" leaflet which includes information about applying for an alternative school to the school allocated, waiting lists and how to appeal against the refusal of a school place.